AIperion/toolbox/README.md

-# toolbox
-Contains some helpful scripts and tools

-## Winget Packages
+# Winget Packages
-This small PowerShell module allows to define app packages as json configuration for installation via winget.
+This small PowerShell module provides a tooling to install applications via winget as predfined packages.
+The packages are define as a simple JSON configuration file like the example in the configuration section.

-### Confguration
+## Confguration
 The configuration schema is able to define multiple packages and each package combines multiple apps for installation via the PowerShell module.

 ``` JSON